Giant Taro – a plant with a giant root

 Use of Giant Taro

-Giant taro is an important crop in some areas of Solomon Islands and other Pacific Islands.
+Giant taro is an important crop in some areas of the Solomon Islands and other Pacific Islands.
 The stems and corms are eaten after roasting or boiling.
 The main corm is cooked and eaten after being carefully peeled.
 The young leaves are edible.
 The leaf stalk is also eaten.

 CAUTION: The mouth can be irritated by chewing improperly cooked plant parts due to chemicals called oxalates.
 Giant taro contains these small needle-like calcium oxalate crystals in the tissues.
 It is necessary to remove these during the preparation and cooking.
 The method of peeling is important.
 Some ladies who are especially experienced at peeling normally do this job.

 The taro corm is often left to wilt for a week after it is harvested and before it is used.
 The stem is baked for a long time, or boiled in several changes of water, to help remove some of the crystals.
-It is also important to use the right variety of giant taro because the kinds grown in gardens have less of the chemical than wild ones.
+It is also important to use the right variety of giant taro because the kinds grown in gardens have less of a chemical than wild ones.

 Insect pests